EU considers screening for Ebola at airports

-BRUSSELS European health ministers will consider screening travellers for the Ebola virus at airports across the EU when they meet in Brussels on Thursday.
+BRUSSELS European health ministers will consider screening travelers for the Ebola virus at airports across the EU when they meet in Brussels on Thursday.

 Britain has already introduced entry screening as public concern has mounted about the spread of the disease from West Africa and the other 27 EU states could follow suit, an EU official said on Wednesday - although governments are free to set their own guidelines on health and medical issues.